Madonna and contemporary arts: Art exhibitions

-Madonna "has quietly sponsored many [art] exhibitions over the years", wrote Máire Ní Fhlathúin in The Legacy of Colonialism (1998).
-Madonna's then-art adviser, recalled: "Madonna doesn't want or need the press for everything she does".
+Madonna "has quietly sponsored many [art] exhibitions over the years", wrote Máire Ní Fhlathúin in The Legacy of Colonialism (1998), while her then art adviser, said she "doesn't want or need the press for everything she does".

 In 1992, Madonna sponsored the first Jean-Michel Basquiat museum retrospective at the Whitney Museum of American Art.
 In 1995, she sponsored the first major retrospective of Tina Modotti at the Philadelphia Museum of Art on which curator and art historian Anne d'Harnoncourt commented: "She seemed a natural sponsor for an exhibition that introduces the artist to a broader public".
-Kristine Ibsen from University of Notre Dame said that the exhibition was possible thanks to "a generous donation by Madonna" and occurred just a few months short of the centennial of Modotti's birth in August 1896.
 In 1996, Madonna sponsored an exhibition of Basquiat's paintings at the Serpentine Gallery in London.
 Madonna was the only sponsor for the Cindy Sherman's first retrospective Untitled Film Stills at the Museum of Modern Art (MoMA) in 1997.

 She has visited numerous museums, including various attendances at MoMA launch parties, and at Tate galleries while she lived in the United Kingdom.
 For the latter museum, she lent Kahlo's Self-Portrait with Monkey at Tate Modern, which was the first British exhibition dedicated to Frida Kahlo.
 The decision to loan the painting only came after several weeks of negotiation, which was partly delayed due the September 11 attacks.
-Jennifer Mundy, curator of the exhibition, expressed: "Clearly something about this show persuaded Madonna to lend".
-Commenting on the loan, Madonna said: "Loaning my Frida to Tate is like letting go of one of my precious children, but I know she will be in good hands and the exhibit would not be complete without her".
+Commenting on the loan, Madonna felt "the exhibit would not be complete without" that painting.